-- Engage a majority of enrolled students into the project's implementation.
+- Engage a majority of course-enrolled students in the project's implementation

 Before the course, OCE can provide:

-Provide guidance documenting project including photography and written material.
+- Guidance documenting projects including photography and written material.

-Assistance garnering media coverage and press for the project or its outcomes (achieved in partnership with MICA's Communications Department).
+- Garnering media coverage (achieved in partnership with MICA's Communications Department).

 - Modest faculty stipend for development of new course content.